 When optimizing an application's performance, consider its NDB use.
 For example, if an application reads a value that isn't in cache, that read takes a while.
 You might be able to speed up your application by performing Datastore actions in parallel with other things, or performing a few Datastore actions in parallel with each other.

-The NDB API provides many asynchronous ("async") functions.
+The NDB Client Library provides many asynchronous ("async") functions.

 Each of these functions